 Ever wondered what is Italy known for exactly?
 From gastronomical creations like pizza and pasta to ancient Roman landmarks, Italy’s food, legacy and culture have made it one of the most famous nations on the planet.

-With its incredible cities and medieval hamlets that lie in landscapes including rolling vineyards, rugged coasts and towering mountain ranges, Italy is one of the most famous European nations for good reason.
+With its incredible cities and medieval hamlets that lie in landscapes including rolling vineyards, rugged coasts and towering mountain ranges, tours of Italy are highly popular for good reason.
+Italy is one of the most famous European nations and tops bucket lists the world over.

 This spectacular country gave birth to the Roman Empire and the Renaissance, which both shaped the world as we know it today.
 Historical legacy aside, Italy’s cuisine is found the world-over.
 Pizza, pasta and wines like Pinot Grigio are staples in just about every nation nowadays.